randyh62/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

 Multi-node FSDP and RCCL settings
 ---------------------------------

-It's recommended to use high-priority HIP streams with RCCL.
+When using PyTorch's FSDP (Full Sharded Data Parallel) feature, the HIP streams used by RCCL and HIP streams used for compute kernels do not always overlap well.
+As a workaround, it's recommended to use high-priority HIP streams with RCCL.

-The simplest way to enable this is by using the nightly PyTorch wheels, as the required changes from `PR #122830 <https://github.com/pytorch/pytorch/pull/122830>`_ were not included in the PyTorch 2.3 release but are available in the nightly builds.

 To configure high-priority streams: